SauceMcFloss/F.R.E.D./Code/ArduinoSource/Test/Test.md

 | 12. | The wifi should connect to the Arduino board. | Once connected, the serial monitor should display "You're connected to the networkSSID: 'NetworkNameOfChoice'|

 ### Test A002 - Testing ServerTest.ino and ensuring the server sends back and forth.
 Note that this test requires Arduino IDE and PuTTy.
+The Wifi Test A001 should have already been completed.

 | Step | Action | Observation |
 | --- | ------------------------------------------------------------------------------| -----------------------------------------|